BirdeeHub/birdeevim/README.md

 Currently the automatically generated init.vim calls: lua require('myLuaConf')

-If you want to change the name of the folder used from lua directory, you must provide a different name to RCName attribute in [flake.nix](./flake.nix).
+If you want to change the name of the folder used from lua directory, for example, if you wanted to copy your folder in and then change mason for lspconfig and package manager for setup functions, you must provide a different name to RCName attribute in [flake.nix](./flake.nix) so that it uses the new folder.

-That attribute is provided to [NeovimBuilder](./nix/NeovimBuilder.nix), and you do this in the same place you add plugins to categories.
+That attribute is provided to [NeovimBuilder](./nix/NeovimBuilder.nix), and you change it in the same place you add plugins to categories in flake.nix.
 It will change myLuaConf to your new folder name in the generated init.vim and require it instead.

 #### These are the reasons I wanted to do it this way:

-    The setup instructions for new plugins are all in Lua so translating them is effort, I didnt want to be forced into creating a new lua file for every plugin, I wanted my neovim config to be neovim flavored (so that I can take advantage of all the neovim dev tools with minimal fuss)
+    The setup instructions for new plugins are all in Lua so translating them is effort.

+    I didnt want to be forced into creating a new lua file for every plugin.

+    I wanted my neovim config to be neovim flavored (so that I can take advantage of all the neovim dev tools with minimal fuss)

+    I still wanted my config to know what plugins and LSPs I included in the package

 The table of categories allows me to react to dynamic packaging within the lua config.

-Lua doesn't throw errors if the index wasnt included, it just returns nil which allows you check if and not worry.
+Lua doesn't throw errors if the index wasnt included, it just returns nil which allows you check if it is true and not worry about index out of range.

 If I want to not load it on startup,
 I can just put it in opt section and call packadd